eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent sends a denied request error response to workload, the response shall contain the same request_id as the denied request.
+When the Ankaios Agent sends a denied request error response to a workload, the response shall contain the same request_id as the denied request.

 Tags:
-- AgentManager
 - ControlInterface
-- Authorizer

 Needs:
 - impl